Cauê Macris

-Cauê Macris (born 8 April 1983) is a Brazilian politician, member of the Brazilian Social Democracy Party (PSDB).
+Cauê Caseiro Macris (born 8 April 1983) is a Brazilian politician, member of the Brazilian Social Democracy Party (PSDB).
 He is a State Deputy of the state of São Paulo and former President of the Legislative Assembly.

 Career

 Macris began his political career at 21 as the 8th most voted City Councillor in his hometown.
 Re-elect for a second term, he was chosen as President of the Municipal Chamber for the biennium 2009/2010.
 As City Councillor, he was the creator of the first law in Brazil to ban the use of tobacco in common places.

 In 2010, he was elect State Deputy for the 17th Legislature (2011-2015) with more than 66,000 votes and present a law project, improved by the then Governor Geraldo Alckmin, which punishes with a fine or closing the establishments which sell alcoholic beverages to children and teenagers.
 Pioneer in the country, the law is valid in the entire state of São Paulo.

 Yet in 2014, he was the youngest PSDB caucus leader in the Assembly.
 In the following year, after a re-election to the legislative with more than 120,000 votes, he was invited to be Government Leader in the Legislative Assembly by Geraldo Alckmin.